 The Law Gives Vets and Their Attorneys Tools to Contest

-Lastly, BVA uses attorneys to consider every appeal: it makes sense for a veteran to be on equal footing when their appeal reaches this important level of review.
+When appealing to BVA, it is important to keep in mind BVA uses attorneys to consider every appeal: it makes sense for a veteran to be on equal footing when their appeal reaches this important level of review.